kangalio/launchy/README.md

 - Only supports Launchpad MK2
 - Only low-level access to the Launchpad is provided.
 There is no way to write high-level, concise interfacing code
 - Uses the [PortMidi](https://github.com/musitdev/portmidi-rs) crate which is not as actively developed as [midir](https://github.com/Boddlnagg/midir), which Launchy uses
+- Doesn't have any of the advanced features that Launchy provides